 Many of the decade’s cultural symbols have become long-lasting fixtures of modern pop culture (will tie-dye ever truly go out of style?) and the hip lingo of that period is certainly no exception.
-From “far out” to “groovy” and 100s of other alternatives for the word “cool,” the speech of the day gently asked the universe to calm down and take a giant chill pill.
-So sit back, “mellow out” and discover our favorite 60s slang — we think you’ll really “dig it!”
+From “far out” to “groovy” and hundreds of other alternatives for the word “cool,” the speech of the day gently asked the universe to calm down and take a giant chill pill.
+So sit back, mellow out and discover our favorite 1960s slang — we think you’ll really dig it!

 At first glance, this one may sound like a firm command to pick up a shovel and start digging.
 And actually, that’s not far off the mark.
 Thought to be derived from the action of physically “getting below the surface” of something, this phrase was used to make sure that someone understood what you were saying.
 Asking “Can you dig it?” confirms that someone has grasped the “deeper” meaning, so to speak.
 Today, we might say “Do you read me?”

 Like far out, this phrase was used in AAVE decades before it became hip.
 By the ’60s it had two slightly different connotations.
 Besides asking if someone understood, “I can dig it” was also an expression of enthusiasm or agreement.
 It’s basically like saying that you’re on board, or can get behind something.